-The Freedom of Information Act 1982 gives you the right to apply to access documents held by government agencies and ministers and amend personal information about you held by government agencies.
+The Freedom of Information Act 1982 gives you the right to apply for access to documents held by government agencies and ministers.
+You can amend personal information about you held by government agencies.

 Personal documents can include:

 - Ward of the state/Child protection files

 - Disability services client files

 - Advice provided to the department by external service providers